-Some businesses may think hiring an accountant is too expensive for them.
-But a full-time accounting professional can offer small and midsize organizations a great ROI.
+Some businesses may think hiring accounting staff is too expensive for them.
+But full-time accounting professionals can offer small and midsize organizations great ROI.

 First off, CPAs aren’t just glorified bookkeepers.
 They wear many other hats besides that of general accountant, serving as tax adviser, compliance specialist, budget forecaster, business analyst and financial watchdog.
-Here are the top 10 reasons your business should consider hiring skilled accountants:
+Here are the top 10 reasons your business should consider hiring accounting staff:

 1. Reduce expenses

 A good cost accountant is intimately familiar with a particular field, product and/or service.
 These professionals continually analyze business data and look for places to trim bloat and waste.
 Some examples of this would be excess inventory, extraneous staff and too-high overhead.
 Naturally, lower costs translate to higher profits.

 2. Boost income